Back to All Events

 “Meeting T” Understanding the RUSLE2 Program for Organic Grain Farms

-There’s no way around it - most organic farms rely on lots of tillage, especially for managing weeds.
-Accounting for erosion in organic row crops can be a big issue in the RUSLE2 computer program, where producers need to “meet T” to be eligible for NRCS funding.
-There are times when ag advisors need to understand the RUSLE2 program so that they can advocate for their organic farmers and their eligibility in cost-share programs.
+There’s no way around it: most organic farms rely heavily on tillage, especially for weed control.
+In organic row crops, accounting for erosion can be a major issue in the RUSLE2 computer program, where producers are required to “meet T” in order to qualify for certain NRCS funding.
+Ag advisors often need to understand the RUSLE2 program to advocate for their organic farmers and help them remain eligible for cost-share programs.

-In this episode we’ll understand the RUSLE 2 program with the national expert and a state organic specialist and learn how NRCS determines T (acceptable soil loss).
-You’ll learn “what’s under the hood” of RUSLE2, so that you can use it to improve the conservation plans of your farmers.
-We’ll discuss how advisors can use RUSLE2 to identify where a farmer’s rotation can be tweaked to reduce soil loss.
-We’ll also talk about farming practices that reduce soil loss.
+In this episode, we’ll dig into the RUSLE2 program with a national expert and a state organic specialist.
+You’ll learn how NRCS determines T (acceptable soil loss), and what’s “under the hood” of the program, so you can strengthen conservation plans.
+We’ll also cover how advisors can use RUSLE2 to spot where farm management and practices can be adjusted to reduce soil loss.

 This is a free Zoom Event!